-If you have been injured by a dog call now to get a free consultation with Los Angeles dog bite lawyer Allen Vaysberg at 1-800-824-5416.
+If you have been injured by a dog, call now to get a free consultation with experienced Los Angeles dog bite lawyer Allen Vaysberg at 1-800-824-5416.

 Attacks by canines can result in serious injuries such as infections, scarring, disfigurement, and psychological trauma.
 While every case is different, this page may answer some of the questions which you may have if you or a loved one has been bitten by a dog.

-Suffering from a dog bite can cause physical, emotional and psychological pain to victims, even if they were an avid pet lover before the accident, which is why the Los Angeles dog bite attorneys at the Law Offices of Steers & Associates strives to deliver impeccable representation to help them recover fully from the attack.
+Suffering from dog bites can cause physical, emotional, and psychological pain to victims bitten by a dog, even if they were an avid pet lover before the accident, which is why the Los Angeles dog bite attorneys at the Law Offices of Steers & Associates strives to deliver impeccable representation to help them recover fully from the attack.

 The Law Offices of Steers & Associates’ diligent approach to representing our clients begins with a free consultation to understand the circumstances surrounding your case fully.
-Our attorneys are committed to providing a personal partnership with our clients, so they never feel like a number in our caseload, but an honorable and respected confidant in our quest to hold the negligent party responsible for their injuries.
+Our experienced dog bite lawyer Los Angeles team are committed to providing a personal partnership with our clients, so they never feel like a number in our caseload, but an honorable and respected confidant in our quest to hold the negligent party responsible for their injuries.

 Who is Responsible for a Dog Bite Injury?